-The media communication track prepares students for any career that centers on creating media content: from publication design, Web site development, computer video production and photography.
-A communication degree with a media track can be connected with an English degree or fine art degree.
+Media Communication.
+The media communication track prepares students for careers centered on creating content — from publication design to web site development, computer-based video production and photography.
+A communication degree with a media track easily connects to and enhances an English, marketing or art degree.

 No matter the track, students studying in Mount Mercy’s communication program partake in at least one internship with an established, local organization.
 Students have interned with the Cedar Rapids Kernels baseball team, St. Luke’s Hospital, Z102.9 radio station, Mercy Medical Center, Northwestern Mutual, Indian Creek Nature Center and Henry Russell Bruce advertising agency and marketing firm.

 Our alumni say Mount Mercy is the top school for communications studies in Iowa: